Skip to main content

 1. Description of Agile Cymru

-The Welsh Government’s Programme for Government and International Strategy stress the importance of giving Wales the strongest possible presence on the World stage.
-Co-operation activity with other nations and regions adds value to economic development in Wales by enabling partners to scale up activity, achieve critical mass and increase profile.
-Joint working provides scope to exchange ideas and best practice, to extend innovation and competitiveness and to tackle key issues which transcend borders.
+The Welsh Government’s Programme for Government and International Strategy stress the importance of giving Wales the strongest possible presence on the world stage.
+Co-operation with other nations and regions adds value to Wales’ economic development by enabling partners to scale up activity, achieve critical mass and raise Wales’ profile.
+Joint working enables the exchange of ideas and best practice, fosters innovation and competitiveness, and helps tackle key issues which transcend borders.

-Agile Cymru is a scaleable programme of coordinated action, an agile tool to deliver greater economic co-operation at speed, guided by the International Strategy and our economic policies.
+Agile Cymru is a scalable programme of coordinated action, designed to deliver greater economic co-operation at speed, guided by the International Strategy and our economic policies.
 This includes a flexible grant mechanism to support cross-border and international activity that maximises shared opportunities across themes, sectors, and geographies.

 2. Activity supported